eXceediDeaL/MindNote/README.md

 docker-compose up
 ```

-It will create a MySQL container, an API server container, and a host server container.
+It will create a MySQL container, an API server container, an identity server container, and a host server container.

-The host server listens to the port `8085`.
+- The host server listens to the port `9000`.
-The API server listens to the port `8090`.
-You can visit `api/swagger` to see the all APIs.
+- The API server listens to the port `8000`.
+  - You can visit `api/swagger` to see the all APIs.
+- The Identity server listens to the port `8050`.